fylein/fyle-xero-api/README.md

         ```
     4. **Generate a migration file** using the provided convenient command:
         ```bash
-        python3 manage.py create_sql_migration <file-path1> <file-path2> ... --app=<app_name>
+        python3 manage.py create_sql_migration <file-path1>
         ```
-        - Replace `<file-path1>`, `<file-path2>`, etc., with the paths to your SQL files.
-You can add as many files as needed, separated by spaces.
+        - Replace `<file-path1>` with the relative path to your SQL file from the project root.
-        - Replace `<app_name>` with the name of your Django app where the migration should be created.
-If omitted, the migration will be created in the `internal` app by default.
+        - The migration will always be created in the `internal` app.

     **Example:**
     ```bash
-        python3 manage.py create_sql_migration fyle-integrations-db-migrations/xero/functions/re_export_expenses_xero.sql fyle-integrations-db-migrations/xero/functions/delete_workspace.sql
+    python3 manage.py create_sql_migration fyle-integrations-db-migrations/xero/functions/re_export_expenses_xero.sql
     ```

+    5. **Review the newly generated migration file**:
+        Navigate to the `apps/internal/migrations/` directory and ensure the migration file content is as expected.

+    6. **Restart the Xero API service and apply the migration**:
+        ```bash
+        restart xero-api
+        logs xero-api
+        ```
+        Confirm in the logs that the migration has been applied successfully.

 * Download and install Docker desktop for Mac from [here.](https://www.docker.com/products/docker-desktop)